We are pleased to be working in partnership with the following schools (click on the name of the school to be taken to their biography):

 Our College system ensures that every child is known, as an individual, both to their tutor and also to their Head of College.
 We have six Colleges, which form the heart of our pastoral work.
 Tutor groups are made up of around twenty-two students in Years 7 to 11 from each College.
 Each group has a personal, close-knit feel, helping individual students to find their way and to thrive.

-We have been using GL products for a number of years now, and are particularly pleased with the power of CAT and PASS testing in terms of transition from Year 6 as well as how these products help us plan learning effectively.
+We have been using GL Assessment products for a number of years now, and are particularly pleased with the power of CAT4 and PASS testing in terms of transition from Year 6 as well as how these products help us plan learning effectively.

 The Kingston Academy is an academy free school, located in North Kingston not far from the River Thames.
 The school was set up by the Kingston Educational Trust, a partnership between Kingston University, Kingston College and Royal Borough of Kingston.
 Having opened our doors for the first time in 2015, our aim is to go beyond what schools ordinarily do.